Timorsa/java-c-compiler/README.md

 # C Compiler
- This is for a c compiler written from scratch
+ This is a C compiler written from scratch